digital-chemistry-laboratory/morfeus/docs/xtb.rst

 XTB
 ===

-Electronic parameters can be calculated using thanks to the xtb-python_ interface at the GFN1-xTB or GFN2-xTB levels.
+Electronic parameters can be calculated at the GFN1-xTB or GFN2-xTB levels using the xtb-python_ interface (which needs to be installed).

 ******
 Module